 B. Perimeter Yards: The Planning Commission may require a yard at least as deep as that required by the front yard regulations of the district adjacent to the PUD on any, or all, sides of the PUD.

 Such a perimeter yard does not qualify as open space unless the Planning Commission finds that such a dual purpose use of land is desirable.

 The properties abutting the subject property are zoned MD.
-The primary front yard regulation in the MD zoning district is presently 10 feet, changed from 20' in 2019.
+The primary front yard regulations in the MD zoning district is presently 10 feet, changed from 20' in 2019.
 The proposed PUD is designed to have a perimeter yard of at least 10 feet on the west and north sides abutting adjacent residential property.
 Mariners Village has a perimeter yard of 10' wide.
 Their Phase 1 plat illustrates the perimeter yard to be Area "D" and designated "Common Open Space".
 The proposed perimeter yard for the subject application is identified as open space and labeled as a "nature trail".
 PC 03-12-30-4 mentions a proposed 10 ft. perimeter yard that was not proposed to be open space.
-The Planning Commission did not establish the 10' setback along Mariners Village as required.
-It is proposed to be open space with a trail.
+The Planning Commission shall decide whether to require the perimeter yard and if so the depth and whether it can be designated as "Open Space" with a trail.